 There are two different streams of Rescue courses offered by Rescue Dynamics, one for professionals and one for wilderness leaders.
 If in doubt, we can help you decide which may be best for your particular needs.

 For the trip leader and serious climber, this is the next step.
 HARD & Wild assumes that the participant will primarily be using improvised systems and solutions to purely backcountry problems.
 It is best taken by climbers, cavers, river travelers, and others whose primary role may be leadership of outdoor groups, but whose situations may require the use of technical rope systems and related skills.
 This course assumes some previous basic knowledge of ropework and knots (i.e. Basic Rock course or equivalent).
 Based on the successful Rescue One for Wilderness Leaders course, the curriculum was completely revised in 1995 to add two extra days of intense training.
 In 2018 it was completely updated again to integrate the recent EMBC testing done in 2016.
 In one week, HARD takes you beyond the basics and provides the tools to deal with more complicated accidents by expanding your skill set to include the Options System and DCTTRS.

 HARD Rescue One is a five day course designed to introduce the participants to a broad range of skills in basic rescues and transport of the injured in difficult or high angle terrain.
 A large proportion of the course material involves extrication procedures and rescues on steep and vertical rock and scree terrain.
 Participants are introduced to belaying, rappelling, knots & equipment, anchors, carries, litter use, raising systems, lowering systems and a broad range of other technical subjects.
 This course focuses primarily on two rope rescue systems.
-First offered in 1982, this course has undergone a dramatic evolution in the past two decades.
+First offered in 1982, this course has undergone a dramatic evolution in the past four decades.

 An introductory letter containing further details for prospective course applicants can be viewed online.